 RW1000 by LifeSpan Fitness

-This rowing machine is in a similar price range to the Kettler Favorit, so you may be left with a choice between these two.
+This rowing machine is quite similar in range to the Kettler Favorit so that you may be left with a choice between these two.
 They are both very solid machines with the RW1000 winning the 2008 Gear Awards Seal of Excellence.
-It’s proud boast of being smooth with a quiet system for the resistance is true and it is easy to store with it’s folding ability.
+It’s proud boast of being smooth with a quiet system for the resistance is true, and it is easy to store with it’s folding ability.
 Unfortunately, there have been some complains about the strength of the resistance and some tiny problems with the quality of build.

 Trac Glider 1050 by Stamina Body

-Just because the price of this rowing machine is in the very low range of the market, does it mean that it is a poor quality?
+Just because the price of this rowing machine is in the low range of the market, does it mean that it is poor quality?
 First off, there are some real plus points – it is compact, folds away for easy storage for those who have limited space and has a basic but functional performance monitor.
-The best feature though, is how it is able to mimic the rowing motion like the more expensive Kettler Kadett Outrigger.
+The best feature, though, is how it can mimic the rowing motion like the more expensive Kettler Kadett Outrigger.
 Although there have been complaints of feet slipping out of foot straps on the machine and that the resistance was not high enough.
-The price is a great deal for those who have small budget, and there’s no reason why you can’t upgrade to a more higher end rowing machine in the future.
+It is a great deal for those who have a small budget, and there’s no reason why you can’t upgrade to a higher end rowing machine in the future.

 1205 Precision by Stamina

-The 1205 is the big brother of the 1050 both in terms of quality, but it remains an affordable machine.
+The 1205 machine is the big brother of the 1050 both regarding quality, but it remains affordable.
 Just like it’s predecessor it is highly compact, but it doesn’t fold up for easy storage.
 The rowing motion uses a traditional hydraulic style which may or may not be good depending on your preferences.
-There are plenty of good reviews around this product although its major drawback seems to be tight hydraulic shocks which do eventually loosen up with frequent use.
+There are plenty of good reviews on this product although its major drawback seems to be tight hydraulic shocks which do eventually loosen up with frequent use.

 1215 Orbital by Stamina